-Owing to the Pandemic the Judging Process for the 2022 awards will be carried out internally by The Stelios Philanthropic Foundation.
+The Judging Process for the 2023 awards will be carried out internally by The Stelios Philanthropic Foundation.

-- vii.
+- i.
 Judging is organised by the Stelios Philanthropic Foundation.
-The finalist’s judging panel will be headed by Sir Stelios Haji-Ioannou.
+The finalists judging panel will be headed by Sir Stelios Haji-Ioannou.

-- viii.
-Finalists will be asked to attend a 45 minute online interview with Sir Stelios Haji-Ioannou, trustees of the Stelios Philanthropic Foundation, and representatives of Leonard Cheshire in June 2022.
+- ii.
+Finalists will be asked to attend a 45 minute online interview with Sir Stelios Haji-Ioannou, trustees of the Stelios Philanthropic Foundation, and representatives of Leonard Cheshire.

-- ix.
+- iii.
 Sir Stelios Haji-Ioannou will select the three winners.

-- x.
-The winners will be announced at an online event held via Zoom on Monday 13 June at 13.00-14.00 British Summer Time.
+- iv.
+The winners will be announced at an online event held via Zoom on Thursday 18 May 2023, from 13.00 to 14.00 British Summer Time.

 9. Liability and Termination